 What is Candidate Orientation?

 Candidate Orientation is a one-week event held in Springfield, Missouri.
 During this week you will meet the director of your intended region and attend classes on AGWM policies, financial procedures and itineration practices.
 You will also meet with the Executive Committee and World Missions Board for a personal interview.
-You will know if you are approved as a missionary before you leave Candidate Orientation.

 Will I be required to take any tests?